Search room user guide

 - There is an intercom on the outside of the building.
 The button for BT Archives is clearly marked, You will be collected by a member of the team.

-You will be asked to complete a visitor record before starting your research
+- We will ask you to complete a short visitor form before starting your research

 Research material is broadly divided into three categories; the telecommunications library (printed sources), Archives (original source documents) and visual media (photographs, films and videos).